On Weakly Complete Universal Enveloping Algebras: A Poincare-Birkhoff-Witt Theorem: The Weakly Complete Enveloping Algebra of a Profinite-Dimensional Lie Algebra

 \section{The Weakly Complete Enveloping Algebra\\ of a Profinite-Dimensional Lie Algebra}

-In \cite{hofkra} we have initiated the theory of {\it weakly complete universal enveloping algebras over $\K$} perhaps in some fashion that would resemble the universal enveloping algebra of a Lie algebra such as it is presented in the famous {\sc Poincar\'e-Birkhoff-Witt}-Theorem (see e.g.\ \cite{bour}, \S2, n$^{\rm o}$ 7, Th\'eor\`eme 1., p.30).
-This is not exactly the case, but exactly how close we come is discussed in this section.
+In \cite{hofkra} we have initiated the theory of {\it weakly complete universal enveloping algebras over $\K$} hoping that in some fashion this concept would resemble the classical universal enveloping algebra of a Lie algebra such as it is presented in the famous {\sc Poincar\'e-Birkhoff-Witt}-Theorem (see e.g.\ \cite{bour}, Chap.
+1, Paragraph 2, n$^{\rm o}$ 7, Th\'eor\`eme 1., p.30).
+While this was not exactly the case, we shall discuss now how close we come to that theorem.